datamus/mma-control-feature-insight/README.md

 # UFC Fight Outcome Prediction

 ## Introduction
-This project aims to predict the outcomes of UFC fights using machine learning models based on the fighters' control time statistics.
+Predicting fight outcomes using only two features might seem unconventional, but this project is designed as a thought experiment and a bit of fun.
+Control time is a crucial aspect of the fight game, often stirring controversy.
+Despite causing no direct damage, shifts in control can significantly influence referees' opinions and swing the fight in unexpected directions.
+This project aims to explore the predictive power of control time statistics in determining UFC fight outcomes.

 ## Experiment Setup
 - **Data**: The dataset contains information about UFC fights, including average control time and average control time against for each fighter.